Today’s newsletter spurred a lot of emails. They made me realize, something is missing.

 Henry was a triple Capricorn with a stellium in Sagittarius (Mercury, Jupiter, Saturn and Uranus).
 That’s him upside down on the bike, circa 1923, and that bike is moving.

 He was a professor of English and Library Sciences before dropping out of conventional life in his early thirties to spend the next fifty years building adobe (mud) houses, reading, traveling, climbing mountains and listening to music.

-I was fortunate to grow up next door to him…where “next door” meant a three minute walk through the desert.
+I was fortunate to grow up next door to him…where “next door” meant a two minute walk through the desert.

 These are excerpts from his various letters…with more coming.
 Enjoy.

 “… And I enjoyed the article on nervous and sensitive people.
 With it I agree entirely.
 I am a nervous and sensitive myself and think most of my ailments start in my mind.
 That is why I always feel better when I set out on a trip.
 My mind has so many new and interesting things to think about, it quits thinking about my body and it’s weaknesses…”